joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 ## Server to Client API

+### Player Boards

-The server only sends packets with one format to the Client.
-This packet is sent when anything in the game's state changes, or as a response to any incoming message on a socket.
+This packet is sent to all connected clients (both players and plugins) when anything in the game's state changes, or as a response to any incoming message on a socket.
 Example:

 ```json
 {
   "obscured": true,